storaged-project/blivet/README.md

 #### OBS repository for Ubuntu and Debian

-Packages for Debian (testing and unstable) and Ubuntu (19.04 and newer) are available through the Open Build Service.
+Packages for Debian and Ubuntu are available through the Open Build Service.
 Instructions for adding the repository are available [here](https://software.opensuse.org/download.html?project=home:vtrefny&package=python3-blivet).

 #### Copr repository for openSUSE, Mageia and OpenMandriva